-I’m sure I will have a lot more to add to this as times goes on.
+I’m sure I will have a lot more to add to this as time goes on.

 I would love to hear from you – what tips and pointers do you have for moms going back to work after baby?

-The list that follows are they key items I focus on when I need a “reality check” to keep my life running smoothly and make sure I maintain my sanity.
+The list that follows is the key item I focus on when I need a “reality check” to keep my life running smoothly and make sure I maintain my sanity.

 - It’s okay to step away and breath